-Provides credit to second year students who report for the golf squad and who complete the requirements of the course.
+Intercollegiate Men's Golf provides credit to second year students who report for the golf squad and who complete the requirements of the course.
 Completion includes participation in the Minnesota Community College Athletic Conference.

-Intercollegiate Women's Soccer
+PHED 2179 Intercollegiate Women's Soccer

-Includes participation in intercollegiate competition in women's soccer at the community college level representing Minnesota West Community and Technical College in the Minnesota Community College Athletic Conference.
+Intercollegiate Women's Soccer includes participation in intercollegiate competition in women's soccer at the community college level representing Minnesota West Community and Technical College in the Minnesota Community College Athletic Conference and National Junior College Athletic Association.
 Prerequisite: PHED 1179.

-Wrestling Coaching and Officiating
+Wrestling Theory and Coaching

-Covers the guidelines of the State and National High School League rules including rules interpretation, match technique, and casebook studies.
-Course will also cover the coaching aspects of wrestling, match tactics, scouting, recruiting, team goals, methods of conducting practice, student academic concerns, and handling players at both high school and college settings.
+Wrestling Theory and Coaching covers the guidelines of the State and National High School League rules including rules interpretation, sports technique, and casebook studies.
+Course will also cover the coaching aspects of wrestling, match tactics, scouting, recruiting, team goals, and methods of conducting practice, student academic concerns, and managing players at both the high school and college settings.